raptor494/JavaPlusPlus/README.md

 *Disabled by default.*

-This feature allows you to use normal statements instead of blocks when a statement would normally require a block, such as in `try` and `synchronized` statements.
+This feature allows you to use normal statements instead of blocks when a statement would normally require a block, such as in `try`, `synchronized`, and arrow-case body statements.

 #### Implicit Semicolons
 *Feature id:* `syntax.implicitSemicolons`